dx-games-1339/ironbound/docs_v30.md

 ### 4.6 Object Interactions

 Object interactions require a specific target.
-A target must be in the Located state before any object interaction can be assigned, with one exception: a group may be assigned to **Search for** a Known object, which applies a focused visibility increase to that specific object on each execution and a smaller secondary increase to a random set of other objects in the zone.
-See the Search for entry below for the full numeric mechanic.
+A target must be in the Located state before any object interaction can be assigned, with one exception: a group may be assigned to **"Search for"** a Known object, which applies a focused visibility increase to that specific object on each execution and a smaller secondary increase to a random set of other objects in the zone.
+See the "Search for" entry below for the full numeric mechanic.

 Object interactions are divided into four subcategories: